Fabio-Gil-Z/IRUNet/README.md

 You may choose the level of corruption, which is stated as **noise_standard_deviation **.<br /><br /><br />

-### That would be for now, if you have any question / suggestions feel free to send me an email to: fhgil@utp.edu.co
+*That would be it for now, if you have any question / suggestions feel free to send me an email to: **fhgil@utp.edu.co** *